sonata-project/SonataUserBundle/docs/reference/installation.rst

     The command will generate domain objects in an ``App\Application`` namespace.
     So you can point entities' associations to a global and common namespace.
-    This will make Entities sharing easier as your models will allow to point to a global namespace.
-For instance the user will be ``App\Application\Sonata\UserBundle\Entity\User``.
+    This will make Entities sharing easier as your models will allow pointing to a global namespace.
+For instance, the user will be ``App\Application\Sonata\UserBundle\Entity\User``.

 .. note::